CardanoSharp/cardanosharp-wallet/README.md

 ## Build and Sign Transactions

 CardanoSharp.Wallet requires input from the chain in order to build transactions.
-Lets assume we have made a call to gather this information.
+Lets assume we have gathered this information.

 ```cs
 uint currentSlot = 40000000;